typedb-osi/typedb-loader/README.md

 ## Step-by-Step Tutorial

-A complete tutorial can be found [here](link available after publishing).
+A complete tutorial can be found [here - soon to come](https://github.com/bayer-science-for-a-better-life/grami/).

 ## Compatibility